 The warm and woodsy smell of pencil shavings, the feel of a waxy crayon between my fingers, the spirited squeal of a guinea pig in the corner of the classroom—this is what I remember from my first day of kindergarten.

 I loved kindergarten.
 It was a whole day of playing: singing songs to teach us the letters of the alphabet, counting and sorting dried beans (math was so fun back then), or feeding the class pet, a guinea pig named Cinnamon (what better way to learn about biology and compassion?).

 The first day of school is a huge deal, not just for the kids who are about to start their adventures in education, but also for parents who may be facing days without their children under their feet for the first time.
-Sure, planning that end-of-summer neighborhood block party was a cinch, but seeing your kid off to school is a whole different ballgame.
+Sure, planning neighborhood block party was a cinch, but seeing your kid off to school is a whole different ballgame.
 It’s a momentous occasion marking the end of the summer—and the start of a new chapter in your family’s life.

 Help kids get excited about the beginning of their new school year by sharing with them a first day of kindergarten gift.
 It’s the best way to show them that education is something fun, and can help ease their first day jitters—it’s hard to be nervous about spending your day doing something so special it warranted a gift!

 Arts and Crafts First Day of Kindergarten Gifts